I Tried Non-Alcoholic Social Tonics and Ranked Them From ‘Just Juice’ to ‘Suspiciously Legal’

 Free AF

 I found Free AF drinks at Sprouts.
 They have classic cocktail flavors and say they have a “warming effect,” which made me nervous.
 From what I could tell, the warming effect was actually a bitter note at the end of each sip.
-I tried the Paloma and the Aperol Spritz flavors.
-I did not like the Paloma, but the Aperol Spritz was pretty nice if you already enjoy the flavor of Aperol.
-I’d buy it again.
-Other flavors include Cuba Libre and Vodka Soda.
+I have tried: Paloma, Gin and Tonic, Aperol Spritz, Cuba Libre, and Vodka Soda.
+I love these spiffed up with some fresh fruit (orange for Aperol, cucumber for the G&T, grapefruit for Paloma, etc.).
+However, without adaptogens, these are merely for taste.
+They do have a more adult flavor than just a juice situation.

 Parch Agave Cocktails